uva-engineering-decision-analysis/Langley_Freddie/Final Report/Decision & Diabetes.md

 Drug Prices have been provide by goodrx.com </br>

 You may ask, "what if my A1C is above 10%?
 The effectiveness listed above will not bring me to the clinical threshold?"
 The model will then add another drug to your treatment plan.
-For example, if your A1C is 11%, Metformin at best will decrease your A1C to 8.5%, the model will then add Insulin to your regimen. </br>
+For example, if your A1C is 11%, Metformin at best will decrease your A1C to 8.5%, the model will then add Insulin or another therapy to your regimen. </br>
 <div align="left">

 ## Second Stage